-Osteoclast formation and activation is, in contradistinction, a much slower phase that continues for weeks to months.
-Osteoclast progenitor cells are devoid of receptor proteins for PTH; however, they express the RANK (receptor activator of nuclear factor-Kappa B) cell surface receptor.
+Osteoclast formation and activation is, by contradistinction, a much slower phase that continues for weeks to months.
+Osteoclast progenitor cells are devoid of receptor proteins for PTH; however, they express the RANK (receptor activator of nuclear factor-κ B) cell surface receptor.
 PTH-activated osteoblasts express the surface protein RANKL (RANK ligand).
 RANKL ligation to RANK activates a series of downstream signalling pathways that culminate in osteoclast maturation and activation 1,2.

 Calcium excretion and phosphate excretion